fedecremo/stage2019/README.md

 - the actual HTML file;
 - some Images.

-### SLDS_Page.html
+### index.html
-Once I created an esthetically nice and coherent webpage I felt ready to face SLDS.
+Once I had created an esthetically nice and coherent webpage I felt ready to face SLDS.
 SLDS stands for Salesforce Lightning Design System and it is a service that provides a number of CSS and JS files that users can employ to create webpages with Salesforce-like style.
 This file contains the exact same elements of the sample page in the instructions, including the Gantt Chart and the Vertical Menu I personally created.
-It's not identical yet as I need to fix some options.
 NB: This file will not work properly if normally opened in your browser.
-It is necessary to write a piece of code in Node.js that makes use of Express.js.
-Save the following code in the file server.js:
+It is necessary to write a code in Node.js that makes use of Express.js.
+Let's say I write my code in the file server.js.
+This is it:
 ```javascript
 var express = require('express');
 var app = express();